ModbusScope/ModbusScope/docs/pages/download.md

 # Download

-The *ModbusScope* installer or standalone version can always be downloaded from the [release page](https://github.com/jgeudens/ModbusScope/releases).
+The latest version of *ModbusScope* can always be downloaded from the [release page](https://github.com/jgeudens/ModbusScope/releases) on Github.
+This page provides both the installer version and the standalone version of the software.